montogeek/laravel-docs-es/eloquent.md

 	return $this->belongsToMany('Role')->withTimestamps();

+#### Deleting Records On A Pivot Table

 To delete all records on the pivot table for a model, you may use the `detach` method:

-#### Deleting Records On A Pivot Table

 	User::find(1)->roles()->detach();

 Note that this operation does not delete records from the `roles` table, but only from the pivot table.

+#### Updating A Record On A Pivot Table

+Sometimes you may need to update your pivot table, but not detach it.
+If you wish to update your pivot table in place you may use `updateExistingPivot` method like so:

+	User::find(1)->roles()->updateExistingPivot($roleId, $attributes);

 #### Defining A Custom Pivot Model